stoqs/stoqs/README.md

 <a href='http://www.youtube.com/watch?feature=player_embedded&v=E8wO3qMevV8' target='_blank'><img src='http://img.youtube.com/vi/E8wO3qMevV8/0.jpg' width='425' height=344 /></a>

 After installation, data is loaded into STOQS from a variety of data sources, including OPeNDAP data sets, other relational databases, and flat files.
 Products are delivered within the STOQS User Interface and in a variety of formats, including KML, via REST-style web requests.

 Installing
 ----------
-To install the software for your own use fork the project on GitHub, clone it to your Linux system (CentOS is preferred), and follow the instructions starting with the PREREQUISITES file.
+To install the software for your own use fork the project on GitHub, clone it to your Linux system (CentOS is preferred), e.g.:

+    git clone git@github.com:<your_github_id>/stoqs.git stoqsgit

+and follow the instructions starting with the PREREQUISITES file.

 Operation
 ---------